 - Supporting opportunities for networking and sharing.

-Join MCLA on March 31 for Helping Stakeholders Understand Standards: Communicating about Proficiency-based Diplomas.
+Join MCLA on May 28 for Helping Stakeholders Understand Standards: Communicating about Proficiency-based Diplomas.
 This experience is designed for curriculum leaders, principals, and superintendents and will be led by Nora Carr, President of the National School Public Relations Association and Chief of Staff in the Guilford County, North Carolina Public Schools.
-The registration deadline is May 19, 2014.
+The May 28 registration deadline is May 19, 2014.
 Learn more and register multiple participants online on our Professional Learning page.

 April 15, 2014 Choosing Graduation Standards and Providing Opportunity to Learn, 9:00 — 3:00 (registration at 8:30), Hampton Inn, Waterville.
 The registration fee is $75 per person.
 Register by April 7.
 Register up to four participants online or download a paper registration form.

 June 18, 2014 Opportunity to Demonstrate Proficiency — Assessment in a Proficiency-based System 9;00 — 3:00 (registration at 8:30), Hampton Inn, Waterville.
 The registration fee is $75 per person.
 Register by June 9.
 Register up to four participants online or download a paper registration form.